jagprog5/dev-guide/README.md

 ...
 ```

-The above is significantly safer and easier than than constructing the api calls
+The above is significantly safer and easier than constructing the api calls
 yourself via manual string manipulation + unmarshalling the rest responses:

 ```go